 As far as setups, I fish a nine or a ten weight (Sage Xi3 9 wt. and Sage Method 10 wt.) and never feel that it is too much rod for fighting the fish, delivering weighted flies, or casting into the wind.
 I use the nine on calm days when possible.
 I match these with Hatch Finatics and their incredible, large arbor for when a fish runs back at you or when you just want to pick up line fast.
 When it comes to durability, I also set my rods and reels in the water a lot, so use a reel that can handle this if you’re like me.
 There are plenty of good fly lines on the market, and I use primarily RIO and SA lines.
-These lines are standard floating lines meant for saltwater flats fishing.
-Don’t use these lines in colder weather or when you’re going to be casting only within 25 feet.
+These lines are standard floating lines meant for saltwater or freshwater situations.
 This is the gear I use, but use quality gear on these guys for sure, and prepare for the wind.

 One thing that I have only very recently tried is to use a small mesh bag to grip the fish ten times easier.
 I don’t like the way that larger mesh bags look in my photos, so I’ve just used a generic soft mesh bag that held one of my kids’ toys.
 It fits just barely over my outstretched hand, and works beautifully.
 It’s small enough that it is not too distracting in photos, but it will allow you to hold a carp much more securely.
 I’m going to use it on every fish I need to hold for a photo from here on out.

 Above all, don’t forget your net.
 A net makes life easier on everyone involved, including the fish.
 You can net a fish much earlier in the fight and allow the fish to not have to fight until it’s absurdly tired.
 You can also manage the fish for photos and removal of the fly.
 Always bring your big net.